pavoltravnik/maxims-of-law/maxims-of-law.md

 Quilibet potest renunciare juri pro se inducto.
 Any one may renounce a law introduced for his own benefit.
 To this rule there are some exceptions.
 See 1 Bouv.
 Inst. n.
 83.

 Qusquis est qui velit juris consultus haberi, continuet studium, velit a quocunque doceri.
-Whoever wishes to be a lowyer, let him continually study, and desire to be taught everything.
+Whoever wishes to be a lawyer, let him continually study, and desire to be taught everything.

 Quod ab initio non valet, in tractu temporis non convalescere.
 What is not good in the beginning cannot be rendered good by time.
 Merl.
 Rep. verbo Regle de Droit.
 This, though true in general, is not universally so.